I Tried The Nintendo Switch OLED & It Was Awesome

 When Nintendo first announced the launch of the Switch way back in March 2017(!), I was immediately excited to try it out.
 Having been a longtime fan of Nintendo consoles, this one looked like nothing I'd tried before.
 And spoiler alert: It was!
 Years after buying mine (and tricking it out with Glossier stickers), I'm still obsessed with it.
 As such, when rumors started swirling about a new-and-improved Switch with a better, larger OLED display (which stands for Organic Light-Emitting Diode; the original Switch has an LCD screen), and improved kickstand (a common gripe with the original model — it's tiny and a bit wobbly TBH), I was beyond stoked.
+I don't consider myself an intense gamer, but I still geek out over crowd-pleaser titles like Super Smash Brothers, Overcooked, the LEGO franchise, Animal Crossing, and Borderlands.
+I've always loved the storytelling aspect of video games, and how the best ones can really immerse you in the universe in a way that movies and TV can't.
+When Nintendo offered me the chance to test out the new OLED model, I was immediately game.
+Below, I compare it to the previous Switch and Switch Lite consoles and determine whether it's worth the investment.

 Advertisement